Maxboiy/ConnectDrive/README.md

 I would not recommend using this program for IP publicly available instead use IP local to your own network

+# Terminal version | How does it work?
+Drag the app into the terminal or go into its directory type "CD_cmd -h" this should open up a help menu

 # How to use it
 Once the program is open you press the 'Create File' you enter the prompts given and then the program will create a JSON file on the flash drive you chose